lalith2306/SpektraTask/GettingStartedHack.md

 4. If prompted to stay signed in, you can click **No**.

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **Cancel** to skip the tour.

    ![Click on cancel](../media/imageae.png)

+ >**NOTE:** If you don't have the Microsoft Authenticator app installed on your mobile device, select **Download** now and follow the steps.

+6. On the Set up your account page, select Next.
+7. Scan the QR code with your phone.
+On the phone, inside the Authenticator app, select Work or school account, and scan the QR code.
+Select Next.
+8. On the Keep your account secure page.
+Enter the code, which is shown on the Authenticator app.
+9. Once the code is entered. click Next
+10. Select Done on the Success! page.
+11. If you see the pop-up Stay Signed in?, click No.
+12. If you see the pop-up You have free Azure Advisor recommendations!, close the window to continue the lab.
+13. If a Welcome to Microsoft Azure popup window appears, click Cancel to skip the tour.

 ## Support Contact